drteeth/attend-elixir-talk/slides.md

 ???

-The main idea here is that there is code that models writing new data and then there is code that handles reads and that they can evolve separately.
+The main idea here is that we split the reading and writing code and infrastructure

+they can evolve separately.

+Events are projected to the read side into denormalized stores

 We'll see more on that shortly.

 ---
 class: middle, center, inverse